-Figure 3 - Natural Areas Regional Context
+Figure 5 - Natural Areas Regional Context

-6. Management Framework
+5 Management Framework

-The framework that guides the principles for management f all the 'community land' within the LGA are developed from the communities needs, desires, expectations and values, from the community consultation under taken, as well as legislative requirements placed on public open spaces.
-The framework includes general principles for all 'community land' category types, as well as some management principles specific to particular categories.
+The framework that guides the principles for management of all the 'community land' within the LGA are developed from the community's needs, desires, expectations and values, from the community consultation under taken, as well as legislative requirements placed on public open spaces.
+The framework includes general principles or all 'community land' category types, as well as some management principles specific to particular categories.